Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 Boyle wrote several books on orchids, of which this is his scarcest and most attractive, especially the colored plates.
 The stories of how the orchids were found are quite interesting.
 Most chapters include lists and descriptions of numerous orchid species and hybrids.
 Massachusetts Horticultural Society Catalogue 35.
 The plates include Zygo-Colax, Laelias, Cattleyas, Lycaste, Cypripediums, Odontoglossums.

 BOYLE, Louis M.; Out West; Growing Cymbidium Orchids and other Flowers; the Story of El Rancho Rinconada.
-Los Angeles, Times-Mirror Press, [1952], First Edition, 8vo [24 x 18 cm]; 526 pp, profusion of illus in bw and color, pictorial endpapers, orig pictorial gilt cloth, cover a little faded, else near fine, interior clean.
+Los Angeles, Times-Mirror Press, [1952], First Edition, 8vo [24 x 18 cm]; 526 pp, profusion of illustrations in bw and color, pictorial endpapers, original pictorial gilt cloth, cover a little faded, else near fine, interior clean.

 A fascinating period piece on growing orchids in California with sections on the social, historical aspects of the area, as well as full details on the orchids.